Sylvania's Professional-Services IT Partner

 Sylvania's professional-services base, medical specialty, wealth management, legal, accounting, insurance, operates under regulatory and insurance scrutiny that does not scale down for firm size.
 Our practice is designed for that profile, emphasizing evidence and documented controls over aspirational policy.

-Response time in Sylvania: Same-business-day on-site response in Lucas County is our service-level commitment.
+Response time in Sylvania: Remote-first from our Tiffin HQ.
 Most routine work resolves remotely within 30 minutes during business hours.
+On-site engagements in Lucas County are scheduled in advance for hardware, cabling and critical incident response.

 The Sylvania market